thomst08/OctoLight/README.md

 # OctoLight
-A simple plugin that adds a button to the navigation bar for toggleing a GPIO pin on the Raspberry Pi.
+A simple plugin that adds a button to the navigation bar for toggling a GPIO pin on the Raspberry Pi.
+This plugin has the function to turn on or off based on a printer event or manually through a user interaction.
+Printer events can also trigger a light turn off after a specified time.

 ![WebUI interface](img/screenshoot.png)